 (4) A person who is liable to pay pay-roll tax is also liable to pay any penalties, interest or other amounts payable under a pay-roll tax Act in connection with the pay-roll tax.

-8. The tax threshold
+8. Tax thresholds

 (1) The annual threshold amount for a financial year beginning on or after 1 July 2003 is $750 000.